-There’s a lot to consider when you take on a bespoke project.
-We reveal the secrets to building your own home on time, to budget and with minimal stress along the way.
+We reveal the secrets to building your own house on time, to budget and with minimal stress along the way.

 1. Take your time to choose your location